tenfinney/dao/README.md

 <img src="./img/token-distribution.png" width="300px"/>

+### Dev Mining
+12,000 `W3API` will be minted to *Builders* in proportion to value-added contributions over the first 16 months (~750/month). `W3API` holders will decide on further fundraising and token emission plans after the 16 month pre-seed period.

 ### Pre-Seed Builders
-At launch 4,000 `W3API` are minted to *Pre-Seed Builders* in proportion to work contributed before launch on October 1st (viewable [here](./token-allocations/pre-seed-builders.csv)).
+At launch 4,000 `W3API` were minted to *Pre-Seed Builders* in proportion to work contributed before launch on October 1st (viewable [here](./token-allocations/pre-seed-builders.csv)).

 ### Pre-Seed Funders
-4,000 `W3API` will be minted to *Pre-Seed Funders*, with a goal of raising $1M by December 31st.
-Tokens will be priced in three batches (viewable [here](./token-allocations/pre-seed-funders.csv))
+4,000 `W3API` were minted to *Pre-Seed Funders*, enabling the DAO to raise $1M by the end of 2020.
+Tokens were priced in three batches (viewable [here](./token-allocations/pre-seed-funders.csv))

   | Batch | Supply | Price |
   |-|-|-|